IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/wmlm-5.png)

-### 8. Add Feedback data and new evaluations to the continuiously learning model
+### 8. Add Feedback data and new evaluations to the continuously learning model

 Once the Watson Machine Learning Model is saved, select the `Evaluation` tab.
 First we need to configure the performance monitoring.
 ![](doc/source/images/wmlm-6.png)